 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 The Philadelphia Marathon has grown tremendously since our first race in 1994.
 What started as a small local event of just 1,500 participants has become one of the top-10 marathons in the country.
 Our beautiful and scenic course takes runners past historic landmarks, through urban neighborhoods, and along Philadelphia's picturesque waterfronts.
 Of course, you can't forget the crowds.
 Each year, spectators line the course, eager to cheer on runners, because there's nothing we love more in this town than champions.
-Race Weekend 2018 features the Philadelphia Marathon on Sunday, November 18; the Half Marathon, Rothman Institute 8K and Kids Fun Run on Saturday, November 17; and a free two-day Health & Fitness Expo on Friday, November 16 and Saturday, November 17.
+Race Weekend 2018 features the AACR Philadelphia Marathon on Sunday, November 18; the Dietz & Watson Philadelphia Half Marathon, Rothman Institute 8K and Kids Fun Run on Saturday, November 17; and a free two-day Health & Fitness Expo on Friday, November 16 and Saturday, November 17.

 HISTORY OF THE PHILADELPHIA MARATHON

 The beginnings of organized marathoning in Philadelphia date back to at least the 1920s when the race occurred on a course from the Philadelphia suburbs into the city.
 Mainly a suburban event, efforts were largely independent and promoted under various names over the years.

 It was not until 1994 that the marathon became a City of Philadelphia-managed race held strictly within city limits.
 It was then that the Philadelphia Marathon as we know it today was officially established by the City and a group of dedicated runners-physicians at the Rothman Institute.
 The new city-centered course provided a perfect setting for the many historic and beautiful assets of Philadelphia.

-The Marathon remains true to one of its founding goals of promoting health and fitness, adding the Health & Fitness Expo and a noncompetitive Kids Fun Run to the experience.
+The Marathon remains true to one of its founding goals of promoting health and fitness, adding the Health & Fitness Expo and a noncompetitive Dunkin' Muchkin Run (ages 3 to 12) to the experience.
 Over the decades, the Marathon has experienced many enhancements, but one thing remains the same: The Philadelphia Marathon is famous for going the distance.